 So be careful how and when you plant.
 As always, if you have any suggestions or thoughts you are welcome to contribute here!

-*The very tip-top picture is a flower, leaf, and tendril of a spaghetti squash.
+*The very tip-top picture is a flower, leaf, and tendril of a wild cucumber that never produced.